Brain Wise Learning

 I'm Monique, it's nice to meet you ...

-And after working with speech pathologist Devon Barnes on Sydney's north shore for four years supporting other parents, I decided it was time for me to reach out to Sydney's greater west and beyond.
+After working with speech pathologist Devon Barnes on Sydney's north shore for three years supporting other parents on the Fast ForWord program, I decided it was time for me to reach out to Sydney's greater west and beyond.

 Over the last six years, I've learnt some amazing things.
-First, children with auditory processing disorder need help sooner rather than later to prevent the social and academic consequences that rob them of their potential.
-Second, that there is genuine hope in brain research and the technology coming from it.
-And third, which is the most exciting of all, you can improve your learning and your perseverance any time you decide and commit to doing so!
+First, parents need to know about auditory processing and second, children with auditory processing disorder need help sooner rather than later to prevent the social and academic consequences.
+Third, that there is genuine hope in brain research and the technology coming from it.

 Cat, November 2020